Rui Fonte: Braga

-On 16 December 2015, after having replaced Wilson Eduardo for the last 11 minutes of regulation time, Fonte scored the 4–3 winner for the hosts against Sporting, helping oust his former club from the Taça de Portugal.
+On 16 December 2015, after having replaced Wilson Eduardo for the last 11 minutes of regulation time, Fonte scored the 4–3 winner for the hosts against Sporting, helping to oust his former club from the Taça de Portugal.
 The following 22 May, after being injured for nearly three months, he started in the final of the domestic cup, netting in a 2–2 draw against FC Porto (4–2 penalty shootout win).

 Fonte agreed to a permanent three-year contract with Braga on 1 September 2016.
 He scored 11 goals during the campaign (15 overall), helping to a fifth-place finish.

 Fulham

 On 17 August 2017, Fonte transferred to Championship club Fulham after signing a three-year contract.
 He scored in his second league appearance, a 2–0 away victory over Ipswich Town.

 Fonte joined Lille OSC from France on 31 August 2018 on a season-long loan, reuniting with his older brother José Fonte.
 His only goal for the eventual Ligue 1 runners-up came on 28 April 2019, in a 5–0 home defeat of Nîmes Olympique.